quytelda/krita-panel/outline.md

 paint in different ways and can be used to achieve different types of specialized effects.

+Example:

-Example: First sketch a heart shape using the mirror tool.
-Then create a pink heart on a red background using the shape brush, which will automatically fill the heart shape with pink.
-Enable brush smoothing to get a smooth heart shape.
-Then use the Stamp Hearts spray brush to draw heart stamps all around the pink heart, demonstrating an animated brush tip.
+	On a red background, first sketch a heart shape using the mirror tool.
+This demonstrates a pixel brush, which works exactly as described previously.

+	Next, enable brush smoothing and create a pink heart on a red background using the shape brush, which automatically fills the heart shape with pink.

+	Then use the Stamp Hearts spray brush to draw heart stamps all over the pink heart, demonstrating an animated brush tip.
 Set the blending mode to luminosity/shine (SAI).
 Finally, set a layer style on the pink hearts to add an inner glow.

 ### Pixel